-My most recent play Out at School (published in my new book Our Children Are Your Students under the title This is Our Family) co-written with Jenny Salisbury and Pam Baer, is a multi-media verbatim theatre piece based on interviews with LGBTQ families about their experiences at elementary and high school.
+Tara’s recent verbatim play Out at School, co-written with Jenny Salisbury and Pam Baer and published under the title This is Our Family in her book Our Children Are Your Students, is a multi-media verbatim theatre piece based on interviews with LGBTQ families about their experiences at elementary and high school.
 It was also performed at the L Fest in Llandudno, Wales in 2018 and then in Toronto at the Pride Festival in June 2019.

-Out at School, the Audio Play was recorded on Zoom in November 2020 and is available here and on popular podcast platforms.
+Out at School, the Audio Play, was recorded on Zoom in November 2020 and is available on popular podcast platforms.

 Tara’s latest arts-based archival research projects are The Love Booth and Other Plays and a novel called Home of Her Heart .